Peshawari Kadhai Gosht

-About Peshawari Kadai Gosht
+About Peshawari Kadhai Gosht

-Goat mutton is slow-cooked in ghee along with tomatoes, ginger, garlic, and green chilies.
+Goat mutton is slow-cooked in ghee, along with tomatoes, ginger, garlic, and green chilies.
 No spice powders are added to it.

-Do try this dish and serve it with hot roti or any other Indian bread for a hearty meal.
+Try this dish and serve it with hot roti or any other Indian bread for a hearty meal.

 Ingredients